gamekit-developers/gamekit/Samples/VehicleDemo/ReadMe.txt

   3. This notice may not be removed or altered from any source distribution.
 -------------------------------------------------------------------------------

-All assets come from the game Club Silo from Luma studio. http://www.luma.co.za/
+Track comes from the game Club Silo from Luma studio. http://www.luma.co.za/

+Buggy by Davide Maimone under
+Creative Commons
+Attribution-Noncommercial-Share Alike

 This is a simple demo showcasing how to use bullet vehicle raycaster constraint.